m3o/docs/pages/getting-started.markdown

 {: .no_toc }

 {: .fs-6 .fw-300 }
-The Micro Platform is a free for developers
+The Micro Platform is free for developers

 Visit [m3o.com/start](https://m3o.com/start) for the helloworld quickstart.